DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 For this project, it was important to have the git repository as a single source of truth.
 The git repository keeps this entire documentation as well.
 The following sections are often code snippets used but they can all be found in completion on [GitHub](https://github.com/DaAlbrecht/parking-garage/tree/main)

+To keep the code snippets shown in the subsections readable, the HTML part (`+page.svelte`) is most the time not included because HTML tends to become large skeletons of boilerplate code.
+If a specific piece of code is not shown kindly refer to the [folder [structure](#folder-structure) explanation to find the code fast on GitHub.

 ## Documentation workflow